rmartinez96/rmartinez96.github.io/index.md

 - Able to design integrated circuits using VLSI Cadence and testing with LVS and other embedded softwares.
 - Familiar with the process and terminology of CIP standards and requirements within the Bulk Electric System.

+---

 ## Education

-**Masters of Science in Computer Science**
+### Masters of Science in Computer Science
-&emsp; University of Texas Rio Grande Valley
+&emsp;University of Texas Rio Grande Valley\
-&emsp; Edinburg, Texas
+&emsp;Edinburg, Texas\
-&emsp; Expected: May 2021
+&emsp;Expected: May 2021

-**Bachelors of Science in Computer Engineering** &emsp; University of Texas Rio Grande Valley
+### Bachelors of Science in Computer Engineering
+&emsp;University of Texas Rio Grande Valley\
-&emsp; Edinburg, Texas
+&emsp;Edinburg, Texas\
-&emsp; Received: 2018
+&emsp;Received: 2018

+---

 ## Experience

+### **General Motors** - EXCEL Software Engineering Intern
+Chandler, Arizona\
+June 2020 - August 2020
+- Worked with the OnStar Software Engineering team.
+- Integrated Microsoft Teams app with Gerrit Code Review.
+- Developed Python scripts to integrate testing keywords built into Robot Framework.
+- Participated in Agile meetings and worked with General Motors test benches.

 ## Projects